Thermal Diffusion

 USE_DIFFUSION=TRUE

-It is treated explicitly, by constructing the contribution to the evolution as a source term.
+Thermal Diffusion related source codes are contained in the diffusion directory.
+Thermal Diffusion is treated explicitly, by constructing the contribution to the evolution as a source term.
 This is time-centered to achieve second-order accuracy in time.

 Timestep Limiter

-Castro integrates diffusion explicitly in time—this means that there is a diffusion timestep limiter.
+Castro integrates diffusion explicitly in time; this means that there is a diffusion timestep limiter.

 To see the similarity to the thermal diffusion equation, consider the special case of constant conductivity, \(\kth\), and density, and assume an ideal gas, so \(e = c_v T\), where \(c_v\) is the specific heat at constant volume.
 Finally, ignore hydrodynamics, so \(\ub = 0\).
 This gives: